broimp/learn_command_line_exercises/README.md

 # Learn Command Line

-This repo is homework I did
+This repository is for homework exercizes